Handling nested JSON arrays during graph ingestion

 Diagnostic Workflow: Identifying Cartesian Product Explosions

 Naive ingestion strategies frequently apply a single UNWIND across multiple nested arrays within a single query scope.
-Neo4j’s query planner evaluates UNWIND sequentially, multiplying row counts as a Cartesian product.
+Neo4j’s query planner evaluates sequential UNWIND clauses by multiplying row counts—a Cartesian product.
 Processing a users array of 100 elements, each containing a transactions array of 50 elements, generates 5,000 intermediate rows before any MERGE or CREATE operation executes.
 This pattern rapidly consumes heap memory, triggers TransactionMemoryLimitExceededException, and forces garbage collection pauses that stall cluster throughput.

 The diagram below shows a nested array expanded into parent-to-child relationships: